coatless-rpkg/assignr/README.md

 `assignr` is only available via GitHub.

-To install the package from CRAN, you can type:
+To install the package from GitHub, you can type:

 ```r
 install.packages("devtools")